salesforcecli/plugin-login/messages/logout.md

 # warning

-Warning: If you log out of a scratch org without having access to its password you won't be able to access this environment again, either through the CLI or the Salesforce UI.
+Warning: If you log out of a scratch org without having access to its password, you can't access this environment again, either through the CLI or the Salesforce UI.

 # prompt.select-envs